World Cup

 Fact checker Steven Madden

-The risk is straightforward.
-World Cup matches compress margins.
+The risk remains straightforward.
+World Cup knockout football compresses margins.
 One set-piece goal, one defensive error, one counter-attack that catches Egypt's backline too high, and suddenly the script flips.
-New Zealand playing at home could also generate crowd energy that lifts them beyond what their group-stage positioning suggests.
+New Zealand's home advantage could also generate crowd energy that lifts them beyond what their group-stage positioning suggests, particularly if they score early and force Egypt to chase the game.
 But the fundamentals still point towards Egypt.
-They're priced as clear favourites for a reason, and I expect that reason to show up over the full ninety minutes.
+They're priced as even clearer favourites now than they were at publication, and I expect that quality gap to show up over the full ninety minutes.
 A narrow Egypt win, with goals at both ends, feels like the most grounded lean available from the data provided.

 Egypt to edge this World Cup opener on quality, with New Zealand's lack of competitive tournament pedigree working against them at BC Place.